 What is reverse shoulder arthroplasty?

 After rehabilitation, you may be able to lift your arm to just above shoulder height and bend your elbow to reach the top of your head or into a cupboard.
-Reverse shoulder replacement has the potential to offer pain relief and patient satisfaction.1
+Reverse total shoulder replacement has been shown to offer pain relief and patient satisfaction.2

 References: